How We Used Contentful to Build a Chatbot That Helps With Everyday Legal Problems

 Using Contentful for the website

 The chatbot response to “i got laid off” works perfectly as the introductory paragraph to a webpage.
 The chatbot buttons, such as “What to know”, show as website headings.
 Individual chatbot speech bubbles show as website subheadings and paragraphs.
+(Read more about the website project in How you can grow your website traffic 51%—overnight—by radically increasing speed.)

 Content is identical in both the chatbot and the website — it’s just reformatted